The Pros and Cons of Small-Business Credit Cards

 “Business owners should pursue credit card rewards if they are debt-free and have a good handle on their debts and cash flow,” says Holly Johnson, credit expert and co-founder of Club Thrifty.
 “If you are able to pay your bill in full each month, a solid rewards card can help you earn cash back or travel rewards for each dollar you spend.”

 This way, you won’t have to pay any interest and the credit card rewards you earn are yours to keep.
 But if you do end up carrying a balance, you’ll probably pay more in interest than the rewards you’ll earn.
-If you’re concerned about this, a tool like Debitize can help you avoid carrying a balance.
-It uses money from your checking account to automatically pay off credit card purchases.

 Another important factor to consider is how you make your purchases.
 If you make the majority of your business’s purchases on a credit card and don’t have the option to take advantage of a cash discount, a rewards credit card could help you earn some cash back.